Lord Jesus Christ in the 1611KJV

 So, this chapter is telling us about the effort of the non-preacher named Philip.
 The end of this chapter and our next chapter tell us about God working through Peter.
 Then Chapter Ten tells us about Peter opening the door for Gentiles to receive the Gospel, but God had to force that action and the leaders of the Jerusalem Church had a fit with Peter for doing what the Lord Jesus Christ had commanded.
 This is when the account turns to report what the non-preachers were doing in Antioch.
 At the same time, God removed His blessings from the Jerusalem Church and some of the people started to starve.
 That is why Chapter Eleven ends with: Then the disciples, every man according to his ability, determined to send relief unto the brethren which dwelt in Judaea: Which also they did, and sent it to the elders by the hands of Barnabas and Saul.

 Further chapters tell us more about God punishing the Jerusalem Church.
-We learn the reason in Acts 15:1, where we read: And certain men which came down from Judaea taught the brethren, and said, Except ye be circumcised after the manner of Moses, ye cannot be saved.
+We learn the reason in Acts 15:1; where we read: And certain men which came down from Judaea taught the brethren, and said, Except ye be circumcised after the manner of Moses, ye cannot be saved.
 They were preaching a 'works salvation'.
 We also read, in that chapter, about the Jerusalem church debating the doctrine of salvation and deciding that Paul and Barnabas should take the Gospel to the Gentiles while they took it to the Jews.
 But, what they did not say, at that time, is that they would keep preaching a 'works salvation' to the Jews.
 And, they kept being punished by God while Paul's ministry was blessed.

 Eventually, Paul brought money for the relief of the saved Jews in Jerusalem, but those same Jews believed lies told by others about Paul. and, instead of investigating what Paul actually preached, they said: And when they heard it, they glorified the Lord, and said unto him, thou seest, brother, how many thousands of Jews there are which believe; and they are all zealous of the law (Acts 21:20).
-And, their conclusion was: the multitude must needs come together: for they will hear that thou art come (Acts 21:22).
+And, their conclusion was: The multitude must needs come together: for they will hear that thou art come (Acts 21:22).
 That is, they were more concerned with appeasing church members who were zealous of doctrinal error (keeping Jewish religious traditions which God had replaced with the New Testament) instead of finding doctrinal truth from God and correcting the doctrinal error.
 After this, we read about Paul being arrested for trying to satisfy the religious bigots.
 And, his being sent to Rome where he preached to a couple of kings, other Jewish religious leaders and others along with writing the prison epistles.
 And, after his head was cut off, God sent in the Roman Army to tear down the Temple so that saved Jews could no longer keep religious traditions which required the Temple.
 And, God killed or scattered the members of that church, effectively scattering it.

 The point, which I am making, is one that I have never heard preached.
 The mother church, which probably had 20,000 members at one time, was completely destroyed by God because they refused to let God correct their wrong doctrine.
 God made it clear to them, several times, that 'works salvation' and 'works sanctification' (we are made holy by doing religious acts) were wrong doctrines.
 And, since God destroyed that church for holding onto doctrinal error, all other churches should expect the same.
 We hear of many large ministries in England and America which turned corrupt and were destroyed within a generation of the main preacher dying.
-The point is that the people believed what the preacher preached but never transferred their authority figure to the word of God and to our Lord Jesus Christ.
+The point is that the people believed what the preacher preached but never transferred their authority figure to The word of God and to our Lord Jesus Christ.
 Only He, and the written word of God never change and keep our doctrine the same.
 The Jerusalem church, and many others since then, have been destroyed for holding religious traditions and the opinions of preachers above the written word of God.

 Acts 8:1-4 tell us the general reaction to the murder of Stephen.

-Acts 8:5-13 tell us about Philip going to the city of Samaria, and preached Christ unto them.
+Acts 8:5-13 tell us about Philip going to The city of Samaria, and preached Christ unto them.
 Many believe and were baptized but were not truly saved.
 Philip was a deacon and evangelist but was not an apostle.
 It was not until the apostles, Peter and John, went there that God opened the door for half-Jews to be truly saved.

 Acts 8:14-17 tell us that the apostles in Jerusalem sent Peter and John, who prayed and then laid they their hands on them, (that) they received the Holy Ghost.
 Thus, we see that God honored His authority structure and only opened the door of salvation through His apostles.